dpretet/svut/README.md

 svut is a very simple system to create a Verilog/SystemVerilog unit test.
-It is widely inspired by [SVUnit](http://agilesoc.com/open-source-projects/svunit/), but it's written in python and can run [Icarus Verilog]() and [Verilator] as simulator. svut follows KISS principle: Keep It Simple, Stupid.
+It is widely inspired by [SVUnit](http://agilesoc.com/open-source-projects/svunit/), but it's written in python and can run [Icarus Verilog](http://iverilog.icarus.com/) and [Verilator] (https://www.veripool.org/wiki/verilator) as simulator. svut follows KISS principle: [Keep It Simple, Stupid](https://en.wikipedia.org/wiki/KISS_principle)

 Hope it can help you!